SarathAdhi/JavaScript_Basic/README.md

 # JavaScript_Basic
-# How I learned javaScript basics -> By reading the documentations xD
+# How I learned javaScript basics -> By reading the documentations 🤣